Balanced attack leads No. 14 Minnesota past Niagara | FlamboroughReview.com

 Niagara: The hot start and second-half comeback show that the veteran Purple Eagles won't be intimidated by a highly ranked opponent.
 But their reserves contributed just six points before coach Chris Casey emptied the bench in the waning minutes.
 Niagara's starting five is going to need more help if it wants to compete in the MAAC.

 Minnesota: Point guard Nate Mason was a force when he was on the court, running the Gophers' offence with a level head and picking his spots to attack the rim or pull up from outside.
-With 11 assists and zero turnovers on the night, Mason proved once again that he's one of the top guards in the nation.
+He proved once again that he's one of the top guards in the nation.

 UP NEXT